carl-wallace/rust-pki/pittv3-wasm/README.md

 asks, gets no answer, and carries on with the stores in `resources/`; nothing about deploying to a static host changes.

+The **Generate** tab builds a store rather than validating against one.
+Its material is what is loaded on the tab — trust anchors and intermediates, including `.cbor` stores, which is how an existing store serves as a starting point here just as naming one does in the desktop's input pools.
+A store this application ships is deliberately not offered as a starting point, as it is not on the desktop: what goes into a store somebody is about to hand out should be material they chose.
+The run finds every partial path over that pool and describes what it built; **nothing is written until Save as a new store is pressed**, which is the desktop's arrangement as well.
+Saving hands back the two halves under the names the other frontends read them by (`ta.cbor` and `ca.cbor`) as one zip, since a page cannot start two downloads.

+The certificates that reach the store are the ones the command line keeps when it reads a folder: one that does not parse, is outside the time of interest the tab asks about, is self-signed, or does not assert `cA` is left out, and the run reports how many certificates it imported out of how many candidates.
+Those exclusions arrive as marks on the report rather than as a silent drop — the command line applies the same screen while reading the folder, where there is nothing left to show — so they can be cleared for a store of everything.
+The report, the marks and the time of interest are shared with the Inspect tab rather than copied, which is how the desktop arranges the same two views.
+Generating from material already loaded needs nothing, so the tab is available on a statically hosted copy too; the checkbox that follows AIA and SIA URIs before building is retrieval, so it needs a service and is unavailable without one.

 Provider archives from the [IETF Hackathon PQC Certificate repo](https://github.com/IETF-Hackathon/pqc-certificates) in the artifacts_certs_r5.zip format can be validated wholesale: `*_ta.der` entries form a self-contained trust anchor store and are each validated as self-signed targets, `*_ee.der`